s2nmt/Learn_Makefile_Series/06_Variables Pt.2/README.md

     This does not print 'I was set' because each command runs in a separate shell

 Each line inside two runs in a separate shell, as Make treats each line of a multi-line variable as a distinct command.

+## Target-specific variables

+Variables can be set for specific targets

+    all: one = cool

+    all:
+        echo one is defined: $(one)

+    other:
+        echo one is nothing: $(one)

+**Result**

+    echo one is defined: cool
+    one is defined: cool

+## Pattern-specific variables

+You can set variables for specific target patterns

+    %.c: one = cool

+    blah.c:
+        echo one is defined: $(one)
+    other:
+        echo one is nothing: $(one)

+**Result**
+    echo one is defined: cool
+    one is defined: cool